softsuiteng/wjbmr/content/articles/a-joint-to-remember-a-case-series-of-sternoclavicular-joint-swelling-in-nigeria/index.md

 ---
-title: "A Joint to Remember a Case Series of Sternoclavicular Joint Swelling in Nigeria"
+title: "A Joint to Remember: A Case Series of Sternoclavicular Joint Swelling in Nigeria"
 date: 2018-09-15T10:00:00+01:00
 draft: false